nagasudhirpulla/taming_python/blog/skills/flask_static_files.md

 <hr/>

-* Static files can be files like images, PDFs etc. that can be stored in the server folder and dow
+* Static files can be files like images, PDFs etc. that can be stored in the server folder and displayed or downloaded in the browser

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc5NTY1Nzg3MSw5ODM3NjEzNDddfQ==
+eyJoaXN0b3J5IjpbMTkwNjgyODI4LDk4Mzc2MTM0N119
 -->